DJ LeMahieu Player Props: Yankees vs. Angels

 DJ LeMahieu At The Plate

-- In 26.3% of his games this season, LeMahieu has notched at least one RBI.
-In six of those games (7.5%) he recorded more than one RBI.
+- In 25.9% of his games this season, LeMahieu has driven in at least one run.
+In six of those games (7.4%) he recorded more than one RBI.

-- In 26 of 80 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 26 of 81 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.